cynicalpillow/Conways-Game-Of-Life/README.md

 # Conways-Game-Of-Life

-Conway's game of life simulation with drawing and few presets to play with By Rui Li
+Conway's game of life simulation with drawing and few presets to play with<br />
+By Rui Li
 <br />//////////////////////<br />
 Key bindings: